Kuadam: Cataclysms mid-2000 BCE and similarities

 Another ancient city lost to cataclysm in mid-2nd millennium BCE is Kapata modern day Crete.
 The Bible mentions this city as "Caphtor" or "Capthor" as the country of the Philistines.
 In the texts of Mari, Kaptara appears "beyond the upper sea".The designation "Keftiu" of Crete by the Egyptians comes mainly from the tomb of Rekmira, Egypt.

 According to David McAlpin and his Elamo-Dravidian hypothesis, the Dravidian languages were brought to India by immigration into India from Elam, located in present-day southwestern Iran.
 In the 1990s, Renfrew and Cavalli-Sforza have also argued that Proto-Dravidian was brought to India by farmers from the Iranian part of the Fertile Crescent.
 According to Gareth Alun Owens, Linear A represents the Minoan language, which Owens classifies as a distinct branch of Indo-European potentially related to Greek, Sanskrit, Hittite, Latin, etc.

-Further the Puranic dynasties of the South India, including the Cholas, Pandyas, Cheras descended from the Turvashas.
-Tamil "Pallava" dynasty appear in the Sanskrit Literature Pallas, Pahlavas, Pahnavas, Palhava, Plavas.
+The "Pallava" dynasty appears in the Sanskrit Literature as Pallas, Pahlavas, Pahnavas, Palhava, Plavas.
 The Tamil Vanni were one of ancient sea faring traders and it is well known fact that the Pandyas once traded with the Greeks and Romans.